simplex-chat/simplex-chat/blog/20241210-simplex-network-v6-2-servers-by-flux-business-chats.md

 **Chat navigation**

-This has been a long-standing complaint from the users: *why does the app opens conversations on the last message, and not on the first unread message*.
+This has been a long-standing complaint from the users: *why does the app opens conversations on the last message, and not on the first unread message*?

 This is how it works now in Android and desktop apps, and will soon be done in the iOS app too.

-Also, the app can scroll to the replied message when you tap it anywhere in the conversation, even if it was sent a very long time ago
+Also, the app can scroll to the replied message anywhere in the conversation (when you tap it), even if it was sent a very long time ago.

 **See who reacted!**